keu/docs/software/registry-backend.md

 ## Google Cloud Storage

-If you're running Astronomer Software on GCP GKE, we'd recommend Google Cloud Storage (GCS) as a registry backend solution.
-Read below for guidelines.
+If you're running Astronomer Software on Google Cloud Platform (GCP) Google Kubernetes Engine (GKE), Astronomer recommends using Google Cloud Storage (GCS) as a registry backend solution.

-To read more about the Google Cloud Storage driver, reference [this doc](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/gcs.md).
+To read more about the Google Cloud Storage driver, see [Google Cloud Storage driver](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/gcs.md).

 ### Prerequisites

-To use Google Cloud Storage (GCS) as a registry backend solution, you'll need:
+To use GCS as a registry backend solution, you'll need:

 - An existing GCS Bucket
 - Your Google Cloud Platform service account JSON Key
-- Ability to create a Kubernetes Secret in your cluster
+- Permissions to create a Kubernetes Secret in your cluster

 ### Update your config.yaml file

-1. Download your Google Cloud Platform service account JSON key from [Google Console](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
+1. Download your GCP service account JSON key from the [Google Console](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 Make sure the service account you use has both the `Storage Legacy Bucket Owner` and `Storage Object Admin` roles.

 2. Create a [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/) using the downloaded key: